veganaize/closure-compiler/Graal-native-image-notes.md

 Currently, June 2018, `native-image` is not available on all platforms (being limited to linux and MacOS) and can not be cross compiled, limiting where it can be used.

-As of June 18, 2018: build native-image from head as the release has a bug to causes the build to timeout)
+As of June 18, 2018: build native-image from head as the release has a bug to causes the build to timeout.
+See https://github.com/oracle/graal/issues/428

 ```
 native-image --static --no-server \